patelkathan/patelkathan/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Android Development.
+- 🔭 I’m currently working on Flutter Development.
 - 🔭 I'm passionate about IoT and Micro-Controllers.
 - 🌱 I’m currently learning flutter.
 - 💬 Ask me about android/iot.